 Tolnaftate is an antifungal medicine used to prevent and treat athlete's foot (also called tinea pedis).
 Athlete's foot is a common fungal skin infection that typically causes itchy cracked skin between the toes.
 Tolnaftate can also be used for jock itch (also called tinea cruris) and prickly heat, and is available in cream, powder, and spray formulations.
 It can be used by adults and children and is safe to use during pregnancy and breastfeeding.
 Scholl is a branded version of tolnaftate.
-These products can be bought from a wide range of shops, including pharmacies, supermarkets, convenience stores, and petrol stations.
+These products can be bought from a wide range of shops, including pharmacies and supermarkets.

 Tolnaftate is thought to kill fungi by disrupting the production of important components needed for their cell membrane.

 Speak to your doctor or pharmacist if your symptoms worsen or do not improve after 10 days of using tolnaftate.

 There are plenty of things you can do alongside using medications to help prevent and treat athlete's foot.
 Here are our top tips:

 The fungus that causes athlete's foot likes a warm, moist environment, therefore you should:

 Fungal spores can spread between people, so you should avoid sharing towels, socks, and shoes, and wear flip flops in communal changing rooms and showers.
 Fungal spores can also spread to other parts of your body, therefore you should avoid scratching affected areas of skin and use a separate towel for your feet.

 Tolnaftate is not suitable for everyone.
 You should not use tolnaftate if you have previously had an allergic reaction to it or any other ingredient listed in the medication.
 Tolnaftate should not be used in children under 2 years of age unless a doctor has said otherwise.